-I dislike seeing NBA teams underperform, especially in the playoffs.
-The 76ers for years have underperforming as a team when it counts the most.
-Climaxing with the 76ers were swept in the first round of the 2020 playoffs.
-Granted Ben Simmons was injured, however, the 76ers were abysmal in their efforts to beat the Celtics.
-And Joel Embiid showed some improvements and averaged 30.0 PPG and 12.3 RPG in only 36.3 MPG.
+I don't like seeing NBA teams underperform, particularly in the playoffs.
+The 76ers have been underperforming as a team for years when it matters the most to NBA fans.
+Climaxing with the 76ers being swept in the first round of the 2020 playoffs.
+Granted Ben Simmons was hurt, but the 76ers were abysmal in their attempts to defeat the Boston Celtics.
+However, Embiid showed some improvements and averaged 30.0 PPG and 12.3 RPG for just 36.3 MPG.

-The 76ers' star duo still has some issues they need to work out.
-Embiid's only impediment has been his minute restrictions.
-As for Simmons he simply needs to become a better score.
-The 76ers were 10-5 last season when Simmons scored over 19 points in a game.
-Simons has to develop into more of a scorer for the 76ers to be successful in the playoffs.
-He has all of the talent necessary to really be the 76ers second offensive option.
+However, the 76ers' star pair has several problems that need to be sorted out.
+The only hindrance to Embiid's game has been his minute restrictions.
+As for Simmons, he clearly needs to be a better scorer for the 76ers.
+Last season, the 76ers were 10-5 last season when Simmons scored more than 19 points in the game.
+In my opinion, Simons needs to become more of a scorer for the 76ers to be competitive in the playoffs.
+He has all the talent needed to be the second offensive choice of the 76ers.

-Similar to the 1980s Los Angeles Lakers, Simmons when he is playing well is reminiscent of Magic Johnson.
-The elite point-guard and center duo is rare in the NBA.
-Kareem-Abdul Jabbar's dominance and Magic's passing abilities created scoring opportunities for their teammates.
-However, the Lakers had a great secondary offensive option in James Worthy.
-The Lakers under Magic's leadership made 9 conference final appearances and 8 NBA final appearances.
+Similar to Los Angeles Lakers in the 1980s, Simmons when he plays well is reminiscent of Magic Johnson.
+The elite point guard and center pair are unusual in the NBA.
+Kareem-Abdul Jabbar's supremacy and Magic's passing ability produced openings for his teammates to score.
+However, in James Worthy, the Lakers had a great secondary offensive option.

-Lastly, the 76ers need more effort when they play.
-The playoffs are competitive enough and teams need every edge they can get in order to win.
-Doc should be able to give the 76ers real hopes of winning a championship and hopefully, this will inspire his players.
+Finally, the 76ers need more focus while they're playing.
+Playoffs are competitive enough, and teams need every advantage they can get to succeed.
+Rivers should be able to give the 76ers real hopes of winning the championship and hopefully encourage his team.

-In the end, the 76ers troubles over the past couple of seasons have not been explainable to many.
-However, with Doc as their new head coach, the 76ers are sure to be an NBA title contender in no time.
+In the end, the struggles of the 76ers over the past few seasons have not been addressed to many fans.
+But with Doc as their new head coach, the 76ers are sure to be an NBA championship contender in no time.

-With their current roster and head coach, I would see the 76ers should be the favorites to win the Eastern Conference next season.
-And at a very minimum, make a conference final appearance.
+With their new roster and head coach, I see the 76ers as the favorites to win the Eastern Conference next season.
+And at the very least, make the Eastern Conference Finals.